ShadowJunior/hands-on-housing-prediction/scripts/README.md

-# Hands-on ML — `handson.ipynb`
+# Hands-on Housing Prediction — `housing_prediction.ipynb`

 This repository contains a small end-to-end example for getting started with a machine learning workflow using a housing dataset.
-The main artifact is the Jupyter notebook `handson.ipynb` which walks through loading data, exploratory data analysis, simple feature engineering, and two types of train/test splits (simple and stratified).
+The main artifact is the Jupyter notebook `housing_prediction.ipynb` which walks through loading data, exploratory data analysis, simple feature engineering, and two types of train/test splits (simple and stratified).

 This README explains what the notebook does, how to run it, how to reproduce the work on your own machine, and resources for learning Jupyter, Python, and machine learning.